gems-uff/db-mining/README.md

 João Felipe Pimentel (UFF, Brazil)

 # Project Corpus
-- In summary, the table below shows the workflow to the selection of projects for our corpus.
-We have the name of the script, your purpose, the required entry and the output produced.
+The table below shows the workflow we use to select the projects for our corpus.
+The table shows the name of the script, its purpose, the required input, and the produced output.

 | Name          | Goal                                                | Input          | Output        |
 | ------------- | --------------------------------------------------- | -------------- | ------------- |